confluentinc/getting-started-guides/c/README.md

 <section data-context-key="kafka.broker" data-context-value="other">

-Paste the following configuration data into a file at `getting-started.ini`:
+Paste the following configuration data into a file named `getting-started.ini`.

 The below configuration file includes the bootstrap servers configuration you provided.
 If your Kafka Cluster requires different